Updated: June 1, 2023

 You can’t control what you don’t control.

 Sorry.
 I know it stinks to hear, but the earth doesn’t revolve around you.

-You’ve set yourself on the right path by investing in the first place, and by carefully selecting your asset locations, brokerages, index funds, etc..
+You’ve set yourself on the right path by investing and by carefully selecting your asset locations, brokerages, index funds, etc..

 That is it.

 The ONE thing that you actually can control in investing is whether you buy or sell.

 Sticking to your financial plan, is the most important part of your plan

 Your job as an investor over the long-term is to avoid selling as much as possible.